thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/topics.md

 ### Topics

 In MQTT, topics are fundamental to the communication model.
 They act as addressing mechanisms that enable publishers and subscribers to exchange messages.

-In MQTT, there are two types of topics:
+There are two types of topics:
 * **Topic Names**.
 Used by publishers to send messages. **Must not contain** wildcards or start with `$` (such topic reserved for TBMQ system purposes).
 * **Topic Filters**.
 Used by subscribers to receive messages and **can include** wildcard characters such as `#` and `+`.

 Remember that the length of any MQTT topic must not exceed 65535 bytes.
+Additionally, the topic must be at least 1 character long and must not contain a null character.

 Topics in MQTT are hierarchical and use forward slash or delimiter character (`/`) as a topic level separator.
 This separator divides the topic tree into "topic levels".
 For example, a topic may look like `sensors/livingroom/temperature`, where `sensors`, `livingroom` and `temperature` are topic levels.
 Such a structure facilitates effective control over message routing, especially when using wildcards in topics.

 ### Wildcards